MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2024

+- Leveraging free energy in pretraining model selection for improved fine-tuning. [[paper]](https://arxiv.org/abs/2410.05612)
+  - Michael Munn, Susan Wei.
+  - Key Word: Model Selection; Free Energy.
+  - <details><summary>Digest</summary> This paper explores the success of the pretrain-then-adapt paradigm in artificial intelligence models, like BERT and GPT, and introduces a Bayesian model selection criterion called downstream free energy.
+This criterion evaluates a model’s adaptability to downstream tasks by measuring the concentration of favorable parameters near the pretrained checkpoint, without needing access to the downstream data.
+The authors show that this criterion correlates with improved fine-tuning performance, providing a way to predict how well pretrained models will adapt to new tasks.

 - Understanding Warmup-Stable-Decay Learning Rates: A River Valley Loss Landscape Perspective. [[paper]](https://arxiv.org/abs/2410.05192)
   - Kaiyue Wen, Zhiyuan Li, Jason Wang, David Hall, Percy Liang, Tengyu Ma.
   - Key Word: Gradient Descent Dynamics; Loss Landscape.